 A team that trusts each other feels comfortable communicating ideas, collaborating in the workplace, and growing individual strength.
 Not just that, but they also feel a sense of belonging within the group.

 The absence of teamwork in the workplace can lead to a breakdown in trust.
 This can result in team members feeling isolated and turning competitive, focusing on individual achievements over team success, which can undermine both morale and performance.

 Trust example: Ray has a task that’s overdue.
 His manager, Kabir, offers to sit down with him and offer support.
 Afterward, Ray feels relieved and has the confidence to complete the task.
 Next time he has an issue, he knows he can reach out to Kabir for support.

-Most companies strive for good organizational culture, but it’s not as easy as having chats at the water cooler or a monthly pizza party.
+Most companies strive for a good organizational culture, but it’s not as easy as having chats at the water cooler or a monthly pizza party.
 Company culture involves making your team members feel heard and empowered to do their best work while offering them work-life balance and an overall enjoyable work environment.